miktab/GovHack2021/README.md

 ## Method II: Secure Multiparty Computation
-Secure Multiparty Computation is a subfield of cryptography which aims to compute functions where the inputs are not directly known.
+Secure Multiparty Computation is a subfield of cryptography which aims to compute functions while keeping inputs private.
 The methodology comes from the 1989 paper by Ben-Or.
 M , Goldwasser.
 S, Wigderson.
 A and is one of the most fundamental results of secure computation.

 [Secure Multiparty Computation](https://tomson.shinyapps.io/secure-multiparty-computation/)